Policy

 disability compensation (PTD);

-services staff may pay compensation for a firefighter with cancer claim that
+staff may pay compensation for a firefighter with cancer claim that meets the

 a.
 TT;